ashish-sharma-india/java-docker-buildspec-sample/README.md

 ## Make this your own
-Fork this repo from GitHub and make changes if you want to play around with the sample app, the OCI DevOps build configuration, and the k8s manifest.
+Fork this repo from GitHub and make changes if you want to play around with the sample app and the OCI DevOps build configuration.